karimarous/Getting_started_with_Terraform_and_AWS_FR/lab20/README.md

 }
 ```

-1.8 In the root project rename the file "dev.tfvars" to "terraform.tfvars" and replace the existing content with the following code
+1.8 In the root project rename the file **dev.tfvars** to **terraform.tfvars** and replace the existing content with the following code
 ```
 sg_name = "karim-sg"
 sg_description = "Security group with dynamic rules"